astronomer/docs/astro/gdpr-compliance.md

 ## Is my company subject to GDPR?

-Most likely if there is a possibility that your company collects or processes personal data of individuals located in the EEA.
+If there is a possibility that your company collects or processes personal data of individuals located in the EEA, you are most likely subject to GDPR.
 Confirm with your privacy and legal counsel.

 ## How does using Astro help me comply with the GDPR?